Negev

 The desert is home to the Ben-Gurion University of the Negev, whose faculties include the Jacob Blaustein Institutes for Desert Research and the Albert Katz International School for Desert Studies, both located on the Midreshet Ben-Gurion campus adjacent to Sde Boker.

-In October 2012, global travel guide publisher Lonely Planet rated the Negev second on a list of the world's top ten regional travel destinations for 2013, noting its current transformation through development.
+In October 2012, global travel guide publisher Lonely Planet rated the Negev second on a list of the world's top ten regional travel destinations for 2013, noting its current transformation through development; the area has seen the construction of spa resorts, wineries, and a new international airport.
+Notable sites include natural and cultural attractions such as the canyon and pools of Ein Avdat, Makhtesh Ramon, the Timna Park, the desert cities of the Incense Road, and the eco-village of Neot Smadar.